Main navigation

 Think you can turn simple materials into a working water filter?
 It’s time to find out!

-This event is sponsored by the Lichtenberger Engineering Library, KEEN, NEXUS, and the Water Environment Federation.
+This event is sponsored by the Lichtenberger Engineering Library, KEEN, NEXUS, the Hanson Center for Communication, and the Water Environment Federation.